cair/GraphTsetlinMachine/README.md

   <img width="70%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/GraphTM.png">
 </p>

-The nodes capture various kinds of health data, such as [ECG](https://arxiv.org/abs/2301.10181) and [medical narratives](https://ieeexplore.ieee.org/document/8798633).
+The nodes capture various kinds of health data, such as [ECG](https://arxiv.org/abs/2301.10181) and the medical narrative in [Electronic Health Records](https://ieeexplore.ieee.org/document/8798633).
 The different types of edges specify the relationships between the data.
 Masurement edges relate medical tests to a patient, condition edges relate diseases to patients, and so on.
 Example machine learning tasks in this setting include: forecasting, alerting, decision-making, situation assessment, risk mitigation, knowledge discovery, and optimization.

 ## Paper